elekt/dna-project/README.md

 # DNA project
-Simulation of DNA expression to proteins from any given or gererated DNA sequence
+Simulation of DNA expression to proteins from any given or gererated DNA sequence.
+Containing codon dictionary.